microcks/microcks.io/content/blog/continuous-testing-all-your-apis.md

 ![continuous-testing-all-your-apis-apis](/images/blog/continuous-testing-all-your-apis-apis.png)

 We can see that OpenAPI and AsyncAPI are addressing different and complementary scopes of API contract definition.
-Even if different, you will surely benefit from having a consistent approach while governing them and feature parity when it comes to accelerating features.
+Even if different, you will surely benefit from having a consistent approach while governing them and feature parity when it comes to accelerating delivery.

 ## OpenAPI & AsyncAPI testing altogether